Renewable Energy & By Products

 Composting Plants

-We have established four composting plants with a total production capacity of 41,700 MT annually.
-The compost plants are located in Maokil (Labis, Johor), Sampadi (Lundu, Sarawak), Jengka 21 (Maran, Pahang) and Kalabakan (Tawau, Sabah).
+We operate four composting plants with a total annual capacity of 41,700 MT, located in Maokil (Johor), Sampadi (Sarawak), Jengka 21 (Pahang), and Kalabakan (Sabah).

-Compost organic fertiliser was derived from the aerobic decomposition of Empty Fruit Bunches (EFB) mixed with Palm Oil Mill Effluent (POME).
+Our compost organic fertiliser is produced through the aerobic decomposition of Empty Fruit Bunches (EFB) combined with Palm Oil Mill Effluent (POME).
+It helps neutralise soil conditions, improve moisture retention and soil structure, and enhance nutrient uptake efficiency by plants.

 EFB Power Plant